Blahah/AMI-diagrams-demo-paper/AMI diagram.md

 ## **Current status**
 AMI is Open-source (Apache2) in pure Java.
 It can be deployed as a command-line option including recursion over directories and ingestion of web streams.
 It ingests PDF, SVG, XML, HTML and image formats and usually takes < 1 second per image (some documents include tens of such).

+## **Acknowledgements**
+PM-R thanks The Shuttleworth Foundation for a Fellowship and Grant and RM thanks BBSRC for support for the PLUTo project